hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/27_THE_ORION.md

 the seasons of the Devas.
 It is impossible therefore to maintain that the Devayana or the Uttarayana
--ever commenced with the winter-solstice, for in

-APPENDIX A 381

-neither hemisphere the winter-solstice marks the beginning of the spring, the first of the Deva sea- sons.
-It is difhcult to definitely ascertain the time when the commencement of the year was changed from the vernal equinox to the winter solstice.
-When this change was made, Uttarayana must have gradually come to denote the first half of the new year, i.e., the period from the winter to the summer solstice especially as the word was capable of being understood as " turn- ing towards the North from the Southern- most point.*^ All our present calenders are prepared on the sup- position that the Vernal equinox still coincides with the end of Revati and our enumeration of the Nakshatras
+-ever commenced with the winter-solstice, for in neither hemisphere the winter-solstice marks the beginning of the spring, the first of the Deva seasons.
+It is difficult to definitely ascertain the time when the commencement of the year was changed from the vernal equinox to the winter solstice.
+When this change was made, Uttarayana must have gradually come to denote the first half of the new year, i.e., the period from the winter to the summer solstice especially as the word was capable of being understood as " turning towards the North from the Southern- most point.

+All our present calenders are prepared on the sup- position that the Vernal equinox still coincides with the end of Revati and our enumeration of the Nakshatras